shibampokerail/horizon/Readme.md

 ## Privacy Policy

 This extension is built to be private-first. **No data, browsing history, or settings ever leave your local machine.** All operations are performed client-side.
-For more details, please read the full [Privacy Policy](<!-- Add a link to your privacy policy page here -->).

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.